Porthcurno shops, and the former post office

 In season beach goods are available at the Porthcurno beach cafe, and souvenirs at the museum shop and the Minack theatre.
 The nearest food shops and post offices are in the villages of Sennen and St Buryan, each 3 miles/5km distant, and in summer there is also a shop and off-license selling hot and cold food and drinks at the campsite in Treen.
 You can buy excellent locally baked bread at the cafe in Treen, and at the Apple Tree Cafe at Trevescan near Sennen.
 Local vegetables, flowers, and strawberries are sold on several local stalls, and there is even a vineyard in the Penberth valley.

-Sennen Farmers' Market is a thriving food, produce and craft market every Tuesday from 9-12am at the Sennen Community Centre behind Sennen School, just three miles from Porthcurno and St Levan.
-The market features plants and herbs, cards, jewellery, bread, crafts and a popular cafe area for socialising.
+Sennen Farmers' Market is a thriving food, produce and craft market every Tuesday from 9-12am at the Sennen Community Centre behind Sennen School on the main A30 road, just three miles from Porthcurno and St Levan.
+The market features plants and herbs, vegtables, cards, jewellery, bread, crafts and a popular cafe area for socialising.

 Bosavern Community Farm Shop is open daily 11am to 6pm in St Just TR19 7RD offering local organic vegetables and weekly veg box scheme, plus many more local products including bread, details at bosaverncommunityfarm.org.uk.